matthew-brett/asterisk-blog/content/whos-reading.md

 authors of the Gospel passages: "Just what would be left of the service if the supposedly corrupting externalism of sacrifices, and the trade necessary to them, were purged?
 Here as often we see the failure to think concretely and a preference for vague religious abstractions" (p.63).
+This relates to the strange sentence in the introduction to Saunders' book.
+If Jesus was also thinking in terms of vague religious abstractions, and Saunders rejects these as foolish, then is he is going to find it hard to understand why Jesus was acting as he did.

-The silly idea of purification is a modern one: "New Testament scholars who write about Jesus' concern for the purity of the temple seem to have in mind a familiar Protestant idea: 'Pure' worship consists in the Word, and all external rites should be purged" (p.
+Meanwhile, Saunders continues to address the silly idea of purification.
+"New Testament scholars who write about Jesus' concern for the purity of the temple seem to have in mind a familiar Protestant idea: 'Pure' worship consists in the Word, and all external rites should be purged" (p.
 67-8).
 Saunders' own interpretation of the event is that "Jesus' action is to be regarded as a symbolic demonstration [...] it symbolized destruction". (p.
 69, 70).
 "We should suppose that Jesus *knew what he was doing*: like others, he regarded the sacrifices as commanded by God, he knew that they required a certain amount of trade, and he knew that making a gesture toward disrupting the trade represented an attack on the divinely ordained sacrifices" (p.
 70). (all italics in quotes are in the original).

 There are some obvious objections.
 First is that the traditional interpretation appears in the passage itself - "But you have made it 'a den of